Former Judge of the Supreme Court of India

 In M. Siddiq v Mahant Suresh Das, Nazeer J was on the three-judge bench hearing an appeal to the Ayodhya title dispute.
 He dissented from the majority and stated that a Constitution Bench must review the court’s earlier decision that a mosque is not an essential feature of Islam.

 Nazeer J was the only Muslim on the multi-faith bench deciding the constitutional validity of Triple Talaq in Shayara Bano v Union of India.
 Nazeer J and then Chief Justice Khehar dissented to uphold the constitutionality of Triple Talaq.
-They concluded that the Parliament, and not the Supreme Court, held the authority to strike it down.
-Accordingly, they directed the Parliament to draft a law on Triple Talaq and proposed placing an injunction on it for six months, until the Parliament’s decision.
+They concluded that the Parliament, not the Supreme Court, held the authority to strike it down.
+Accordingly, they directed the Parliament to draft a law on Triple Talaq and proposed placing an injunction on it for six months until the Parliament’s decision.

-Nazeer J was a member of the nine judge Supreme Court bench which unanimously declared privacy as a fundamental right in Justice K. S. Puttaswamy v Union of India.
+Nazeer J was a member of the nine-judge Supreme Court bench that unanimously declared privacy as a fundamental right in Justice K. S. Puttaswamy v Union of India.
 The bench held that privacy is integral to the right to life with dignity under Article 21 of the Constitution.